 You can pair high boots, during winter, with skinny jeans.
 The cropped pants are just fine as long as they are right above your ankle.
 But wearing short pants must be avoided.

-Open toes and also sandals are just fine for both men and women, especially in summer.
-Painted nails on your fingers and your toes, is also OK and everyone else uses nail Polish.
+Open toes and sandals are just fine for both men and women, especially in summer.
+Painted nails on your fingers and your toes are also OK and everyone else uses nail Polish.

-If you’re a person who liked wearing makeup, you do not need to be worried in Iran.
-Having makeup in Iran is totally acceptable especially in big cities.
+If you’re a person who likes wearing makeup, you do not need to be worried in Iran.
+Having makeup in Iran is totally acceptable, especially in big cities.

 What was mentioned above is only for outside and your public appearance, feel free to wear whatever you like in case you get invited to an Iranian house.

 Some cities in Iran such as Qom and Mashhad are more conservative, so try to lower the tone cautiously.

 Tip 1: Respecting the Iran dress code is necessary for the time of on-boarding international flights.
 On Iranian Flights, it is usually requested when you enter the Iranian boundaries.